LaMonte Wade Jr Player Props: Giants vs. Rockies

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .410 this season while batting .279 with 53 walks and 40 runs scored.

-- Among qualified hitters in MLB, his batting average ranks 34th, his on-base percentage ranks fourth, and he is 64th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 41st in batting average, fourth in on-base percentage, and 65th in slugging.

-- Wade has reached base via a hit in 46 games this season (of 75 played), and had multiple hits in 19 of those games.
+- Wade has picked up a hit in 46 of 76 games this year, with multiple hits 19 times.

-- In 20 games this season (26.7%), Wade has picked up an RBI, and in five of those games (6.7%) he had more than one.
+- Wade has driven in a run in 20 games this year (26.3%), including five games with more than one RBI (6.6%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.